RounakJoshi09/appointment-booking-api/README.md

 - The schedule may include weekly offs such as Sunday, Saturday, or any weekday.
 - The doctor may take leave on specific individual dates.
 - The doctor’s schedule can be modified for particular dates when needed
+- Doctors schedule startTime and endTime are stored in UTC time in the database.